When we hear the phrase “dress code” we're most likely to associate it with workplace rules.

-With an optional dress code, it is of course always appropriate to meet the listed code (but not exceed it — you wouldn’t wear white tie to a “black tie optional” event).
+With an optional dress code, it is of course always appropriate to meet the listed code.
+(But don't exceed it – you wouldn't wear white tie to a “black tie optional” event.)

 Alternatively, you can wear a close approximation at a slightly lower level of formality.

 For example, if the event is “black tie optional” and you don't want to rent a tuxedo, you can instead wear a dark business suit with a plain white shirt and a very reserved necktie.

 This gives the same general impression of severe formality as a tuxedo, but without the need for exotic attire.

 A slight variation is the “preferred” dress code: like “optional”.

 This leaves it up to the guests but with the indication that the hosts would like guests to dress to the maximum standard if at all possible.

 “Preferred” leaves a graceful out for guests who absolutely can't meet the dress code.